meeshkan/properties-driven-development-tutorial/ARTICLE.md

 The `__setitem__` method is called when `sorted_dict[key] = item` is invoked.
 Similarly, `__getitem__` defines the behaviour for `sorted_dict[key]`.

 Before going any further in the implementation, we write down the property.
-Proceeding one step at a time like this is a good way to ensure your tests work as expected: once you're done writing a test, make sure it fails before getting into implementation.
+Proceeding one step at a time like this is a good way to ensure our tests work as expected: once we're done writing a test, we make sure it fails before getting into implementation.

+#### Generator

 To get started with the property, we need a generator of key-value tuples.
 Here's how to do it in Hypothesis: